Concordium/concordium.github.io/source/shared/net/mobile-wallet/setup-mobile-wallet.rst

    - If you already have one or more identities and accounts, you can just import them now.

 #.
 Read the next page in the app, shortly explaining the initial account and identity.
-Press **Okay, got it**!
+Tap **Okay, got it**!

 #.
 Enter a name for your initial account.
-This name will only exist locally in the app, and will only be
+This name is only stored locally in the app and is only known by you.
+Tap **Continue**.
-   known by you.
-You can choose to call it whatever you like.
-Press **Continue**.

 #.
 Enter a name for your identity.
-Again, this name is only stored locally in the app, and you don’t
+Again, this name is only stored locally in the app and only known by you.
+Tap **Continue to identity providers**.
-   have to choose your actual name, it can be whatever you like.
-Press **Continue to identity providers**.

 #.
 Select a third party identity provider from the list.
-This will open an external web flow within the app.
+An external web page opens within the app.

 #.
+Enter the information requested by the third-party identity provider.
+The information might vary depending on the identity provider.
-Finish the flow as presented by the third party identity provider.
-They will ask you to provide photos
-   of identification documents and a selfie.
+   However, they will ask you to provide photos of identification documents and a selfie.

 #.
-Having finished the external third party flow, you will have a pending initial account and identity in
+When you have submitted the information to the identity provider, you will have a pending initial account and identity in your app.
-   your app.
-The verification or rejection will usually be retrieved from the third party within minutes, but please check back in your app frequently for up to seven days, to retrieve the result.
+   The verification or rejection is usually retrieved from the identity provider within minutes, but check your app frequently to retrieve the result.
+The result can be retrieved for up to seven days.

 |